 Sources: UNEP (2014), AIT (2016).

-The eco-labelling scheme in some ASEAN+3 countries has been implemented by enabling several standards of compliance, especially for recycled plastics and biodegradable and compostable plastics.
-The most relevant standard in each country is briefly explained below.
-The complete set of standards is available in the Industrial Standards for Recycled Products section.
+ASEAN+3 eco-labelling schemes have been implemented through compliance standards, especially for recycled plastics and biodegradable and compostable plastics.
+The most relevant standard in each country is briefly explained below, and the complete set of standards can be found in the Industrial Standards for Recycled Products section.

-Japan eco-labels plastic products using several standards, such as JIS (Japan Industrial Standard) K 6999: 2004 (Plastics – Identification and display of plastic products).
-The standard stipulates the unified display of plastic products by harmonising labels for different plastic products for collection or disposal of plastic waste (Kikakurui.com).
-Eco-labelling is generally promoted through the Eco Mark programme, which awards the Eco Mark label to products with less environmental impact, while educating consumers on how to choose products wisely.
+Japan eco-labels plastic products using standards such as JIS (Japan Industrial Standard) K 6999: 2004 (plastics – identification and display of plastic products).
+The standard stipulates the unified display of plastic products by harmonising labels for different plastic products for the collection or disposal of plastic waste (Kikakurui.com).
+Eco-labelling is promoted through the Eco Mark programme, which awards the Eco Mark label to products with a lesser environmental impact, while educating consumers on how to choose products wisely.

-China is implementing eco-labelling through the GB (Guo Biao) Standard of HJ/T 231-2006 (Technical requirement for environmental labelling products – Products made from recycled plastics).
-China sets requirements for the production of various products from waste plastic as the main raw material, including the restriction on using the products for food packaging (stated in the label) and the provision that at least 80% of recycled content should be used (China National Standards Service Center).
+China uses the GB (Guo Biao) Standard of HJ/T 231-2006 (technical requirement for environmental labelling products – products made from recycled plastics).
+It sets requirements for the production of products with waste plastic as the main raw material, including restricting the use of the products for food packaging (stated on the label) and the provision that at least 80% of recycled content should be used (China National Standards Service Centre).

-The Philippines implements PNS (Philippine National Standard) 2102:2013 (Specifications for compostable plastics), which specifies procedures and requirements for identification and labelling of plastics and plastic products that are suitable for recovery through aerobic composting.
-The standard addresses biodegradation, disintegration during composting, negative effects on the composting process and facility, and negative effects on the quality of the resulting compost, including the presence of high levels of regulated metals and other harmful components.
+The (Philippine National Standard) 2102:2013 (specifications for compostable plastics), outlines procedures and requirements for the identification and labelling of plastics and plastic products suitable for recovery through aerobic composting.
+The standard addresses biodegradation; disintegration during composting; negative effects on the composting process and facility; and negative effects on the quality of the resulting compost, including the presence of high levels of regulated metals and other harmful components.

-In Malaysia, SIRIM (Standard and Industrial Research Institute of Malaysia) Berhad has developed SIRIM ECO 001:2018 and SIRIM ECO 018:2017.
-SIRIM ECO 001:2018 (Eco-labelling criteria – Biodegradable and compostable plastic and bioplastic), which is the revised version of SIRIM ECO 001:2016, which included only biodegradable and compostable products and excluded photodegradable and oxo-degradable materials (MESTECC, 2018).
-The revised version contains requirements for biodegradable or compostable plastic intermediate, material, and finished products intended for various domestic and commercial applications to be segregated and disposed of in a controlled facility.
-SIRIM ECO 018:2017 (Eco-labelling criteria – Recycled plastic products) establishes requirements for the environmental labelling of recycled plastic products for various applications, excluding direct food-contact application (SIRIM Berhad).
+The Standard and Industrial Research Institute of Malaysia (SIRIM Berhad) developed SIRIM ECO 001:2018 and SIRIM ECO 018:2017.
+SIRIM ECO 001:2018 (eco-labelling criteria – biodegradable and compostable plastic and bioplastics), which is the revised version of SIRIM ECO 001:2016, which includes only biodegradable and compostable products and excludes photodegradable and oxo-degradable materials (MESTECC, 2018).
+The revised version contains requirements for biodegradable or compostable plastic intermediates, materials, and finished products intended for domestic and commercial applications to be segregated and disposed of in a controlled facility.
+SIRIM ECO 018:2017 (eco-labelling criteria – recycled plastic products) establishes requirements for the environmental labelling of recycled plastic products for a number of applications, excluding direct food-contact applications (SIRIM Berhad).

-China National Standards Service Center.
+China National Standards Service Centre.
 China GB Standards Search System. https://www.gbstandards.org/index.asp (accessed 13 December 2019).

 Kikakurui.com. http://www.kikakurui.com/ (accessed 13 December 2019).